-In a mason jar, layer lemon dressing (2 teaspoons olive oil, 1 to 2 tablespoons fresh lemon juice, some salt and chopped parsley to taste), chopped cucumber, diced tomato, chopped celery, black olives, chopped artichoke hearts, white beans, feta cheese, chopped romaine and cubed or chopped chicken.
+In a glass jar, layer lemon dressing (2 teaspoons olive oil, 1 to 2 tablespoons fresh lemon juice, some salt and chopped parsley to taste), chopped cucumber, diced tomato, chopped celery, black olives, chopped artichoke hearts, white beans, feta cheese, chopped romaine and cubed or chopped chicken.

 4. Lentil soup and veggies

 2 cups lentil soup with 1 cup of vegetables on the side.
 Add 1 cup of grapes, or swap for 1 apple, pear, orange, grapefruit, banana or 1 cup of berries.

 Stuff a 100-calorie whole grain tortilla wrap with baby spinach leaves, sliced red onion, chopped tomato, 4 ounces of grilled chicken breast and 1 to 2 tablespoons red wine vinaigrette.

 Make an open faced tuna salad sandwich at home using the recipe found here or buy a comparable version from a deli.
 On the side, enjoy 1 orange, apple, pear, grapefruit, banana or 1 cup grapes or berries.

 Make this delicious Mediterranean-style salad using the recipe found here.

 1. Dried apricots and almonds

 8 dried apricots (or 6 dates) with 10 almonds

 2. Rosemary-Parmesan popcorn